SymonMuchemi/alx-higher_level_programming/README.md

 # alx-higher_level_programming

-This repository contains projects and code done as part of my ALx Software Engineering curriculum.
+This repository contains solution to the various ALX higher programming curriculum course work.
+Most of the code in this curriculum involve python, C and bash scripting.